Haoran/Newsletter-to-Podcast/README.md

   - `docs/feed.xml` RSS
   - `docs/audio/...` MP3 files
   - `data/state.json` state for dedup/episodes

+### Customize Prompts (No Code Changes)

+- Cleaning prompt (pre-TTS): `prompts/clean_system_prompt.txt`
+- Audio rewrite prompt: `prompts/rewrite_system_prompt.txt`

+These files are referenced by `config.yaml` → `llm.clean_prompt_file` and `llm.rewrite_prompt_file`.
+If a file path is set and the file exists, the app uses its contents.
+If not, it falls back to built‑in defaults.

+This allows non-developers to tweak narration style and cleaning rules just by editing text files.

 - Large repos: audio files grow repo size.
 For long-term use, consider object storage for MP3s and point `site.link` there.